-CS420: Organic Environmental Analysis Instructor: Prof. Hoyle
+CS420: Organic Environmental Analysis

 This course has limited enrolment and is offered in alternate years.
-The course will involve the study of the analytical chemical techniques used in analysis the environmental samples obtained from the atmosphere, hydrosphere and lithosphere.
-Included in this study will be sampling methods used for air, water, soil, food and wastes, and modelling of environmental addition, government contamination.
-In regulations, hazard assessment and public awareness of these issues will be discussed.
+The course will involve the study of the analytical chemical techniques used in the analysis of environmental samples obtained from the atmosphere, hydrosphere and lithosphere.
+Included in this study will be sampling methods used for air, water, soil, food and wastes, and modelling of environmental contamination.
+In addition, government regulations, hazard assessment and public awareness of these issues will be discussed.

 Fall semester - 2 lecs and 3 labs.
+Offered in alternate years.
+Next offered in 1998-99.